Treaty of Tarascon

 Alfonso also promised that his brother would not hold his kingdom against the wishes of the papacy.
 He was counselled likewise to make peace with the king of Castile, Sancho IV.

 The pope, for his part, annulled the investiture of Charles of Valois as king of Aragón and recognised the rights of James II of Majorca.

 When Alfonso died a little more than a month after the signing of the treaty, the clauses were rendered null and void, and the treaty meant nothing.
-His brother Jaime, who had not been a signatory, now united in his person the crowns of Aragon and Sicily and was unwilling to part with either.
+James, who had not been a signatory, now united in his person the crowns of Aragon and Sicily and was unwilling to part with either.
 It was superseded by the Treaty of Anagni of 1295, brokered by a stronger pope than Nicholas, Boniface VIII, which ended the struggle on terms that left the Aragonese masters of Sicily.